uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 </figure>
 ## Aim
 The Florence Project aimed to create a music player that people with dementia would find simple to use and be suitable for Men's Sheds to construct.
-The player would have a backend accessible by web browser over the local network to easily assign playlists or internet radio streams to station buttons, allowing people living with dementia and their care partners to easily individualise the music and content.
+The player would have a backend accessible by web browser over the local network to easily assign playlists or internet radio streams to station buttons, allowing people living with dementia and their families and care partners to easily individualise the music and content.
 We also wanted the possibility to customise the form of the player in a familiar or recognisable way which could differ from person to person.
-We wanted the potential to connect to a smart-home system down the track and to have the option to capture data about how and when the player was being used.
+We wanted the potential to connect to a smart-home system later and to have the option to collect data about how and when the player was being used.
-We would prioritise free and open source software, and hardware, and release our modifications under such a licence.
+We would prioritise free and open source software and hardware, and release our modifications under such a licence.

 ## Rationale